Regularized Nonlinear Acceleration: Regularized Nonlinear Acceleration of Convergence

 \subsubsection{Batch mode.}

 The complexity is divided in two parts: First, we need to build the linear system itself.
-Since $U\in\mathbb{R}^{n\times k}$, it takes $O(nk^2)$ flops to perform the multiplication.
-Then we need to solve the linear system $(\tilde U^T\tilde U + \lambda I)z = \ones$ which can be done by a direct solver like Gaussian elimination (if $k$ is small) or Cholesky factorization, or using an iterative method like conjugate gradient method.
-It takes $O(k^3)$ flops to solve the linear system in the worst case, meaning that the complexity at the end is $O(nk^2+k^3)$.
-In practice, the eigenvalues of the system tend to be clustered around $\lambda$, which means that the conjugate gradient solver converges very quickly to a good solution.
+Since $\tilde R\in\mathbb{R}^{n\times k}$, it takes $O(nk^2)$ flops to perform the multiplication.
+Then we need to solve the linear system $(\tilde R^T\tilde R + \lambda I)z = \ones$ which can be done by Gaussian elimination (in particular when $k$ is small), by Cholesky factorization or by using an iterative method like conjugate gradient.
+It takes $O(k^3)$ flops to solve the linear system in the worst case, meaning that the overall complexity is $O(nk^2+k^3)$.